-The last time I drank Breckenridge Brewery's Vanilla Porter was about two months ago.
+The last time I drank a vanilla porter was about two months ago.
 As I polished off my second beer, I thought this would make an amazing beer float.
+It goes down smooth with a hint of sweetness from the vanilla, which would pair perfectly with a creamy vanilla gelato or ice cream.
 And it'd be even better with a bit of bourbon splashed on top.

 No matter whether you're single or taken, it's a fact that February 14th is a commercial holiday flooded with chocolate, strawberries, cherries, cream, sugar, perfumes, lingerie, pink and red.
 Many people feel it's obligatory to eat surf & turf and drink champagne or wine.

 Beer Floats: Dessert in a Glass For Beer Lovers

 But what if you don't like those things?
 What if you'd much rather munch on pizza while drinking beer?

 Then do it!
 Enjoy yourself!
 Spend time with loved ones or simply indulge in a little self-love.
 That's what Valentine's Day is all about in my book.